 Despite the quality of music on Already Here, the album failed to replicate the success of Potlatch and Message From A Drum.
 Already Here failed to chart, and was the one that got away for Redbone.
 Maybe this was a wakeup call for the band?

 When work began on Redbone’s fifth album, there was another change in the band’s lineup.
-The most recent addition, drummer and percussionist Arturo Perez passed away in 1973.
-This was a huge blow for the band.
+Arturo Perez left the band which was a huge blow for the band.
 However, Tony Bellamy introduced the Vegas brothers to his cousin Arturo Perez.
 He was a drummer and percussionist, and after an audition joined Redbone.
 This was perfect timing.

 For Wovoka nine were written for what would be Redbone’s fifth album.
 This included the Lolly Vegas’ compositions Sweet Lady Of Love, Liquid Truth and Come and Get Your Love.
 The Vegas brothers wrote We Were All Wounded At Wounded Knee.
 Pat Vegas had contributed Chant Wovoka penned Someday (A Good Song) and Day to Day Life with Tony Bellamy.
 Closing Wovoka was ‘23rd’ and Mad which had been written by Pat Vegas and former Redbone drummer Pete DePoe.

 Just like Already Here, Wovoka was co-produced by Pat Vegas, Lolly Vegas and Alex Kazanegras.
 Joining Redbone were Joe Sample on piano and vibes, percussionist Eddie Caciedo and backing vocalists Sherry Williams and Johnny Lopez.
 They played their part in another genre-melting album.
 Elements of rock, R&B, folk-rock and pop were combined by Redbone on what was an accomplished, slick and sometimes, politically charged and controversial album.